-- Real property must achieve a Green Score as indicated elsewhere in this Ordinance for each building type.
-Refer to the provisions of each zoning district for more information. - b.
+- a.
+Real property must comply with the Green Score indicated for each BUILDING TYPE.
+See the standards for each BUILDING TYPE in each zoning district for more information. - b.
 The Building Official shall establish standards for the administration of this Section.